autoSteve/ha-solcast-clearsky/README.md

 - `start_date_time` (optional): datetime lower bound for interval filtering
 - `end_date_time` (optional): datetime upper bound for interval filtering

+Note that `start_date_time` and `end_date_time` influence the period of detailed responses.
+All available combined day values are returned regardless of the range specified.

 ### Combined example

 ```yaml